-The qualifications for executive council (servant fearn) shall include, but are not limited to: a personal relationship with Jesus, a Spirit-filled servant attitude; agreement with BSUCRU goels of reaching students for Christ brough personal and group evengetism using tools like the Four Spiritual Laws and the Holy Spirit beoklet etc.; to go through our basic follow up materials, willingness to be in a small discipliship/Bble study group and to be trained (in time) to lead one to come to BSUCRU events like prayer and the weekly meeting, retreats, fun times, etc. to share Christ interinorally (goel: once weekly), to prepare a 2 minute testimony and share it with a staff person, to take on a ministry of service in one of the four committees of inward, upward, outward, and stewardship.
-To be part of a Bible-based, Jesus-centered charan; commit to at least 6-9 hours of active involvement."
+"The qualifications for executive council (servant team) shall include, but are not limited to: a personal relationship with Jesus; a Spirit-filled servant attitude; agreement with BSUCRU goals of reaching students for Christ through personal and group avangelism using tools like the Four Spiritual Laws and the Holy Spirit booklet etc.; to go through our basic follow up materials; willingness to be in a small discpleship/Sble study group and to be trained (in time) to lead one; to come to BSUCRU events like prayer and the weekly meeting, retreats, fun times, etc. to share Christ internionally (goal, once weekly), to prepare a 3 minute testimony and share it with a staff person, to take on a ministry of service in one of the four committees of inward, upward, outward, and stewardship.
+To be pert of a Bible-based, Jesus-centered church; commit to at least 8-9 hours of active involvement."
 Not allowing members to serve as officers due to their religious beliefs is in conflict with the ASBSU Non-discrimination policy.

-In addition to the above request ASBSU Indicisely is requesting you submit a copy of the constitution of the national organization Campus Crusade for Chesa.
-In your constitution you claim affiliation with the above memiored organization and it is ASBSU policy that we have a copy of the national organization's constitution in our files.
+In addition to the above request ASBSU Judiciary is requesting you submit a copy of the constitution of the national organization Campus Crusade for Christ.
+In your constitution you claim affiliation with the above memioned organization and it is ASBSU policy that we have a copy of the national organization's constitution in our files.

-As this is the official accidication of a request to update your constitution, your closh has 2 months to update your considerion and submit it for judicial serview.
-If you have any feather questions or concerns, you may direct them to Kara Fish.
-Student Activities Programs Coordinator, at 426-5951.
+As this is the official acclification of a request to update your constitution, your club has 2 months to update your constitution and submit it for judicial active.
+If you have any further questions or concerns, you may direct them to Kara Field.
+Student Activities Program Coordinator, at 426-3951.